 While coding is a big part of software development, it is not the most important part.
 To create a product, you need to take several additional steps.
 They include planning, design, testing, deployment, and even maintenance.
 Altogether, the whole process can be called programming.

-This question is equivalent to “Is a tree and a forest the same thing?”.
+This question is equivalent to “Is a tree and a forest the same thing?”
 One is an essential part of the other, but there is also much more to it.
 Programming requires a lot more knowledge, experience, and various skills to pull off than coding.
+To simplify it further, if you ask an individual to help you modify a few lines of code in a website, he can be a coder.
+However, to build a complete web application or product, you have to rely on a web development company to program it from scratch.
 Let’s move on to answering in more detail the main question of this feature – what is the difference between coding and programming exactly?

 Ultimately, is coding and programming the same thing?